-Violence against juveniles in institutions has also been dealt with in legal standards at the international (UN), European and national level (see Liefaard, 2008).
+The protection of juveniles in institutions against violence has also been dealt with in legal standards at the international (UN), European and national level (see Liefaard, 2008).
 All juveniles, including those in institutions are entitled to be protected against violence (see art.
 37 (a) and 19 CRC; art.
-3 ECHR) and international standards provide special provisions that aim to protect juveniles deprived of their liberty against unlawful or arbitrary treatment, including violence.
-At the European level, the European rules for juvenile offenders subject to sanctions or measures (hereinafter: European Rules for juvenile offenders) offer detailed guidance to Member States of the Council of Europe on how to protection juvenile in institutions.
-They reconfirm and further elaborate upon UN standards as laid down in the UN Convention on the Rights of the Child (CRC; see in particular art.
-37 CRC) and the UN Rules for the Protection of Juveniles Deprived of their Liberty, and which are applicable in all Council of Europe Member States.
-Above all, it is important to note that international standards concerning deprivation of liberty of juveniles are based on the assumption that juveniles should preferably not be incarcerated.
+3 ECHR; see also CRC Committee 2006 and CRC Committee 2011) and international standards provide special provisions that aim to protect juveniles deprived of their liberty against unlawful or arbitrary treatment or punishment, including violence.
+At the European level, the European rules for juvenile offenders subject to sanctions or measures (hereinafter: European Rules for juvenile offenders) offer detailed guidance to Member States of the Council of Europe on how to protect juveniles in institutions.
+They reconfirm and further elaborate upon UN standards, as laid down in the UN Convention on the Rights of the Child (CRC; see in particular art.
+37 CRC) and the 1990 UN Rules for the Protection of Juveniles Deprived of their Liberty, and which are applicable in all Council of Europe Member States.
+Having said this, it is above all important to underscore that international standards concerning deprivation of liberty of juveniles are based on the assumption that juveniles should preferably not be incarcerated.
 The core provision of international human rights law concerning children deprived of their liberty is art.
-37 CRC, which recognizes the (negative) impact of deprivation of liberty on children and call for the utmost restraint with regard to the use of deprivation of liberty.
-Arrest, detention or imprisonment must a measure of last resort and may only be used for the shortest appropriate period of time (Liefaard, 2008).
+37 CRC, which recognizes the (negative) impact of deprivation of liberty on young people and calls for the utmost restraint with regard to the use of deprivation of liberty.
+Arrest, detention or imprisonment must be a measure of last resort and may only be used for the shortest appropriate period of time (Liefaard, 2008).

-3. Prevalence of violence in institutions for juvenile offenders
+Chapter 3 Prevalence of violence in institutions for juvenile offenders